Sullivan & Cromwell LLP Logo

 • Fiat, in its acquisition of Chrysler out of bankruptcy.

 • IMS Health, in its $5 billion acquisition by investment funds managed by TPG Capital and Canada Pension Plan Investment Board.
+This acquisition was the largest announced private equity buyout of the year.

 • IPC Holdings, in its $1.7 billion sale to Validus Holdings, which was initiated as a hostile transaction.